Latest posts by Ahmad Imran (see all)

-I am now down to 5 to 10 times a day.
+I am now down to about 5 times a day.

 Our emails and inboxes are so ingrained in our daily routine and tasks that it has become our second nature to open them and anticipate an email or message which can make us feel excited.
 There is something psychological attached to it.
 Perhaps Dopamine.

 Think about how many times you check your email on average.
 If it is more than 3 times a day (strategically chosen times), you need to have a plan in action to control this.

 #7 – your Twitter and Facebook timelines – social addictions